ecupaio/jekyll-template/README.md

 *head.html*
 The head element that is on every page.
 You can add additional scripts and fonts here.
 Most of the config variables feed into here.

+*age-gate.html*
+You can enable this include by setting the age-gate variable in the  _config.yml to true: `age-gate: true`.

+It's conditionally included in the `default.html` above the content.
+It's also powered by a local javascript file: `js/age-gate.html` and a plugin: [js-cookie](https://github.com/js-cookie/js-cookie).
+These scripts are also in `default.html` and will only be added when you set the age-gate variable to true.

 ### SCSS

 All files in `scss` get prefixed for broswer compatibility and minified into the `css` directory.